humdrum-tools/humdrum-documentation/guide/ch08/index.md

 ```

 If the single quotes are omitted, the command means something completely
 different.
-The following command searches for the string \"Lennon\" in
+The following command searches for the string "Lennon" in
 three files named `and`, `McCartney` and `beatles`:

 ```bash